USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md

 ### Configuring the MPAS-CMAQ Build Environment

-# edit the config_cmaq.csh to change mpiifort to mpifort
+Edit the config_cmaq.csh to change mpiifort to mpifort
-#        setenv myFC mpifort

 ```
 cd [your_install_path]/MPAS-CMAQ/CMAQ_5.5